 We’ve read countless stories delving into the positive and negative sides of the “gig economy.”
 Cincinnati’s Chris Varias has been living it, for years.
 He cobbled together a living from four very different revenue streams before finding his main niche as a bar and events-venue owner.
-Here, the 45-year-old entrepreneur reveals how the path to becoming your own boss can feel like striking out into the wilderness.
+Here, the 45-year-old entrepreneur and small business owner reveals how the path to becoming your own boss can feel like striking out into the wilderness.

 You own two successful businesses in Cincinnati now, but it doesn’t seem like you took a straight line getting here at all.

 Before I did anything else, I was freelancing for newspapers in Chicago, where I grew up.
 Then I came down here to Cincinnati to do another entrepreneurial thing, which was getting involved in some rental property.
 I did that, and at the same time started freelancing for the Cincinnati Enquirer.
 I tried to hustle as much as I could with real estate and writing, and between the two I was able to put together an extremely modest living.

 Then, seven years ago, I opened a bar called the MOTR Pub with some partners, and that changed the structure of my income—that became the primary thing.
 Cincinnati is a place where you can get into that business at a much lower price point than, say, Chicago or New York.
 Me and three other guys pooled together a reasonable sum of money and were able to open our own place.